nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * 2a.
 The given index is invalid.
     * 2a1.
 System displays error message and does not clear command line.
     * 2a2.
-User enters command with new index.
+User enters command with new index.<br>
-* Steps 2a1-2a2 are repeated until index entered is correct.
+  Steps 2a1-2a2 are repeated until index entered is correct.<br>
-* Use case resumes from step 3.
+  Use case resumes from step 3.

 * 2b.
 System detects error in format of entered command.
     * 2b1.
 System displays error message and does not clear command line.
     * 2b2.
-User enters new command.
+User enters new command.<br<
-* Steps 2b1-2b2 are repeated until all details entered are correct.
+  Steps 2b1-2b2 are repeated until all details entered are correct.<br>
-* Use case resumes from step 3.
+  Use case resumes from step 3.

 **Use case: UC05 - Find student entries**